 Renovation of the Arlington Hall did a lot of good for the building that was hosting events for half of the century.
 First of all, the orientation of the building was changed so the Main Entrance can overlook the Lee Parkway side.
 Then the two terraces were added for each side of the building.
 The expansion was also included in renovation so now the building is 10,000 square feet and previously was 4,100 square feet.
 There were many issues fixed on the building, there were structural issues, lack of air conditioning, the kitchen was inadequate, and the restrooms were not built under handicap compliance, and fire codes demanded huge renovations.

 Rooms and terraces of Arlington Hall are interconnected and can fit the group’s small as 10 and parties up to 500 guests.
 The size of the Lee Park offers even greater group outdoor events.
 The built-in stage of the Great Hall, the artwork of the building and lush fabrics create your event sparkling and sophisticated.
 There is no wonder that Arlington Hall became Dallas’s number one weeding site and it can easily compete with worldwide wedding top spots.
 We all know that we want the best for our wedding day; some people decide to even travel abroad and marry in charming locations like Mediterranean islands.
 Many people choose Croatia, especially the central Dalmatia.
 There they can organize a ceremony in historical places and after the wedding; they can continue with the celebration and travel around.
-The most popular things to do are Cetina river rafting and Blue Cave tour from Split.
+The most popular things to do are Cetina river rafting and Blue Cave Split.
 There is an in-depth article (or should I call it guide) about Blue Cave in Croatia and it can be found here: adventures & sunsets.
 Interesting how historical buildings can be great for an important event like a wedding reception.
 Arlington Hall is truly one of the greatest.